Table of Contents

 Only authorised society officials or security personnel have access, as mandated by CCTV rules for society.

-Yes, putting up visible signage about active surveillance is a mandatory part of CCTV installation rules in India.
+Yes, putting up visible signage about active surveillance is a mandatory part of CCTV camera installation rules in India.